 Conclusion: A Love That Fades but Never Dies

-The songโs meaning is clear that sometimes, love alone isnโt enough to keep someone from leaving.
+The main message in “Colder Weather” is that sometimes love alone isn’t enough to keep someone from leaving.
 Even when the heart wants to stay, the pull of the road can be stronger.
+Plenty of people can related to that.